Vaisakhi: Vishu

-Vishu is a Hindu festival celebrated on the same day as Vaisakhi in the Indian state of Kerala, and falls on the first day of Malayali month called Medam.
+Vishu is a Hindu festival celebrated on the same day as Vaisakhi in the Indian state of Kerala, and falls on the first day of Malayalam calendar month called Medam.
 The festival is notable for its solemnity and the general lack of pomp and show that characterize other Hindu festivals of Kerala such as Onam.

 The festival is marked by family time, preparing colorful auspicious items and viewing these as the first thing on the Vishu day.
 In particular, Malayali Hindus seek to view the golden blossoms of the Indian laburnum (Kani Konna), money or silver items (Vishukkaineetam), and rice.
 The day also attracts firework play by children, wearing new clothes (Puthukodi) and the eating a special meal called Sadya, which is a mix of salty, sweet, sour and bitter items.
 The Vishu arrangement typically includes an image of Vishnu, typically as Krishna.
 People also visit temples on the day.